SheepDoctor/SheepDoctor.github.io/_pages/about.md

   - Advisor: [Jiang Liu](https://scholar.google.com.hk/citations?user=NHt3fUcAAAAJ), [Yan Hu](https://scholar.google.com/citations?user=rYLooucAAAAJ&hl=ja)

 ## Honors & Awards 🏆
 ### Honors
-- [2022-2023] The second prize of outstanding student scholarship in SUSTech
+- [2023-2024] The first prize scholarship of outstanding student scholarship in SUSTech
+- [2023-2024] Outstanding Student of Southern University of Science and Technology
+- [2023-2024] Chengyi scholarship of Southern University of Science and Technology
-- [2023-2024] The first prize of outstanding student scholarship in SUSTech
+- [2022-2023] The second prize scholarship of outstanding student scholarship in SUSTech
+- [2022-2023] Outstanding Student of Southern University of Science and Technology

 ### Awards
+- [2024] The second prize in ASC Student Supercomputer Challenge
 - [2023] National seconde prize in China Undergraduate Mathematical Contest in Modeling
-- [2024] The second prize in ASC Student Supercomputer Challenge